Rizwankaka/deepseek-r1-chat-nexus/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Rizwan Rizwan